 Teacher Certification Course

 Through a combination of residential classes and e-technology video lectures and presentations, CGMS offers a deep and comprehensive exploration of the Montessori approach for the adolescent.
-Students complete a variety of meaningful assignments which relate directly to their classroom experience and provide opportunities for practical application of the course material.
-Weekly interactions with instructors and fellow students in online discussion forums and chats serve to build a rich and supportive learning community and provide additional opportunities for integration of course topics.
+Adult learners complete a variety of meaningful assignments which relate directly to their classroom experience and provide opportunities for practical application of the course material.
+Weekly interactions with instructors and fellow adult learners in online discussion forums and chats serve to build a rich and supportive learning community and provide additional opportunities for integration of course topics.

 Length of Course: 20 months includes:

 - Distance learning course work over the entire 20 months with a one week break approximately every 9 weeks and a three week winter and summer break

 - Residential Sessions – Two separate 120 hour sessions take place over 2 ½ weeks during the first summer and second summer.
 Locations vary from year to year.
 To see currently scheduled residential locations, click here.
 If there’s a location you would like to see offered, please let us know.

 - Practicum Requirement – 9 month internship , adult learner teaching for a full school year in a Montessori Secondary classroom

 Adult learners who do not hold Montessori Elementary teacher certification from a MACTE accredited teacher education program also complete an online Elementary overview.